wicnmys/mate-security-hw/DEVELOPMENT.md

 ### Known Limitations
 1. **No actual database:** Agent generates SQL but doesn't execute
-2. **Validation is heuristic:** Regex-based, not a full SQL parser (consider `sqlparse` or `sqlglot`)
-3. **Single retrieval strategy:** Only semantic (keyword available but not wired to CLI yet)
+2. **Single retrieval strategy:** Only semantic (keyword available but not wired to CLI yet)
-4. **Hardcoded Anthropic provider:** Agent imports and uses `Claude` class directly from `agno.models.anthropic`, making it inflexible for switching providers (e.g., OpenAI, local models).
+3. **Hardcoded Anthropic provider:** Agent imports and uses `Claude` class directly from `agno.models.anthropic`, making it inflexible for switching providers (e.g., OpenAI, local models).
 Should use dynamic provider selection based on model string.
-5. **No off-topic question handling:** Agent will attempt SQL generation for any question (no guardrails)
+4. **No off-topic question handling:** Agent will attempt SQL generation for any question (no guardrails)
-6. **No query refinement:** Single-pass generation without iterative feedback (bonus feature not implemented)
+5. **No query refinement:** Single-pass generation without iterative feedback (bonus feature not implemented)

 ### Questions/Decisions Pending
 - [ ] Should we add baseline agent (keyword retrieval) as CLI option for experimental comparison?